AKSW/docs.ontowiki.net/Extensions.md

 Plug-ins are the most basic, yet most flexible types of extensions.
 They consist of arbitrary code that is executed on certain events.
-Plug-ins need to be registered for events in the 'plugin.ini' config file that has to be placed in the same folder as the plug-in class.
+Plug-ins need to be registered for events in the 'doap.n3' config file.
 There is no specific base-class required for a plug-in.
-The only requirement is that the class name must end with the suffix _Plugin_, which is appended to the plug-in's name (e.g. the folder) with the first letter in upper case.
+The only conventions are the class name and method names to catch events.
+The class name must end with the suffix _Plugin_, which is appended to the extensions's name (e.g. the folder) with the first letter in upper case (e.g. FilesPlugin).
+The method names are inspected by reflection, when a mehtod name matches a event name, that method is notified when this event is thrown.

 Typical things you can do with a plugin: